Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 So that comes about from our own investments in new products and capabilities, and it comes about from what I believe is an unmatched positioning of this company to the totality of technology inflections in the industry, and it comes about through device architecture challenges – device architecture decisions and process for the decisions of our customers.
 So, we have provided a quantitative reference today that says above 35% of WFE is what we believe we're competing for, you have all of the disclosure, I think, previously on market share, and we see both trends as positive, not just in next year but in the years to come.

-So, there's an evident flow always on a short-term basis, but I mean we feel really good about long-term demand for silicon-enabled innovation.
+So, there's an ebb and a flow always on a short-term basis, but I mean we feel really good about long-term demand for silicon-enabled innovation.
 We feel really good about discipline in the ecosystem, and we feel really good about the unique opportunities for this company.

 Douglas R. Bettinger - Lam Research Corp.